Liujingfang1/namespaced-configuration/README.md

 ## Before you begin
 This section describes prerequisites you must meet before this tutorial.
 - ConfigSync is installed on your cluster, with the version at least 1.7.0.
 If not, you can install it following the installation instructions.
-- Configure ConfigSync so that it can sync from multiple repositories.
+- Configure ConfigSync so that it can sync from a repository.
 If not, you can configure it following the steps to enable it.
-- You already read the tutorial syncing from multiple repositories and familiar with the concept root repository.
 - `git` is installed in your local machine.
 - `kustomize` is installed in your local machine.
 If not, you can install the binary following the installation instructions.